Part of the new range from Walkers Crisps, these have a nacho cheese taste them, and are ranked the hottest out of the three varieties.

 If you’ve never tried biltong or jerky then I suggest you amend that right away, it’s usually a very healthy food to eat – full of protein and carb free (it is just sliced meat after all).
-Some biltongs and jerkies are full of sugar however, and not surprisingly these are always far too sweet tasting.
-The Garlic Farm on the Isle of Wight produce and sell a wide range of garlic based products, (I recently reviewed the Red Thai Curry paste) and I was eager to see if their product could stand-up against biltong from specialist biltong manufactures.
+Some biltongs and jerkies are full of sugar however, and not surprisingly these are always far too sweet tasting and higher in calories.
+The Garlic Farm on the Isle of Wight produce and sell a wide range of garlic based products, (I recently reviewed the The Garlic Farm Red Thai Curry paste) and I was eager to see if their product could stand-up against biltong from specialist biltong manufactures.

 I’m not a salsa guy, mainly since I try not to buy crisps for consumption at home, but when I do actually get the chance to eat salsa, then forget the opening of this sentence.
 I was bought this salsa as a present from a local Whole Foods store, and I’m delighted I got to try it.

 Artificially flavoured broken pretzel pieces, in a foil bag, seasoned with a slightly greasy coating.
-You could say that Hanover’s premium snack sounds a little nasty, and you may be right, but goddamn do they taste good.
+You could say that Hanover’s premium snack sounds a little nasty, and proud could be right, but goddamn do they taste good.